A Guide to the McQuaig Mental Agility Test: Examples & Tips

 The MMAT is delivered online, and you are most likely to take the test at home, so set yourself up somewhere quiet, use the timer and practice the test under exam conditions.

-You can use the results of these practice tests to see where you are in terms of score and focus on areas that you might have struggled with when you are revising and improving.
+You can use the results of these paid for or free mental agility tests to see where you are in terms of score and focus on areas that you might have struggled with when you are revising and improving.

 You don’t have to focus solely on brushing up on high school math knowledge – you can boost your mental agility in many ways.